Dawson Creek and District Hospital Replacement – Dawson Creek, BC

 Visit Let’s Talk DCDH

 The Dawson Creek & District Hospital Replacement Project’s Let’s Talk site is our one-stop shop for everything related to the project.
-By registering for the Let’s Talk DCDH site you can:
+On the site, you can find:

 Contact us directly